25 Goals for Teachers in 2025

 Decorating your classroom door encourages learning from the moment your students enter your classroom.
 When under a time crunch or not in an especially crafty mood, there are lots of classroom décor options that brighten up a room while providing a learning experience for your students.

 Self-care is key, especially after a holiday break when the second half of the school year takes off.
 Re-energize yourself by taking a few minutes each day to focus on yourself.
 Take a walk, concentrate on your breathing, sit down to eat lunch, or meditate.
-You could even incorporate read-aloud brain breaks do to together as a class.
+Taking a few minutes to do what’s best for you will help you be your best for others.

 Take a break and get your class up and moving!
 Letting the energy out can help your class (and you) stay more focused for the rest of day.
 So, get up and jump, stomp, clap, or bounce.